 It is useful to know a little of the history of the island since it plays an important role in a visit.
 Originally the island was heavily fortified, with fortifications added by Vauban, the renowned 18th century French military engineer, then subsequently improved again by Napoleon, in order to protect the naval base at Rochefort on the coast of the mainland.
 Fort Liédot was also used as a prison during the French Revolution, then later in both the Crimean and First World Wars.

 The island is also well known as the island where Napoleon had a splendid house built.
 Unfortunately he was only able to spend a few days in the house, in July 1815 while he made his plans to escape to America, before his plans changed and he was exiled to Saint Helena instead.

 A pleasant island to amble around the Ile d'Aix is virtually car free (just fireman, dustbin collection etc), and there are several trails crossing the island (the northern part is more forested, the southern part more exposed).

 If you don't like walking, bike hire is available and horse-drawn carriages also carry visitors around the island.

 The forts are the main attraction, particularly Fort Liédot which is to the north of the island and now used for occasional outdoor events in summer and can be visited.
 The fort is broadly square, with the substantial fortifications and rooms surrounding an inner courtyard.

-To the south of the island you can also see the Fort de la Rade, an important fort until the early 19th century when Fort Liédot was built.
+To the south of the Ile d'Aix you can also see the Fort de la Rade, an important fort until the early 19th century when Fort Liédot was built.